 This card does not appear in any of the postcard catalogs.
 Issued by The Boston American newspaper, it depicts HOFer Rabbit Maranville of the Boston Nationals, c.1912-15.
 This card likely was issued in 1914, the year the "Miracle Braves" of Beantown shocked the world to win the World Series in four straight games over the powerful Philadelphia Athletics.

 Copyright 2016 -- VintageBall.com

 Tough c.1910 postcard showcasing Honus Wagner and Hometown Views of Carnegie, published by Pittsburgh Gazette Times.

 1909 - 1914

 CLICK ON THE THUMBNAILS TO ENLARGE THE IMAGES

 This Chicago issue is known as the $-in-shield series, due to a unique symbol on the reverse, and was issued either in 1908 or 1909.
-The cards were issued by The Crose Photo Company.
-The card at left features Chicago Cubs pitcher, Jack Pfiester, who won 70 games during a six year stint with the team.
-Below is the entire Cubs team.
+The cards were issued by The Suhling Company.

-A classic high-quality 1912 postcard issue, this series features the World Champion Boston Red Sox.
-The cards were released by The Boston American newspaper as promotional inserts.
-The photos and printing are of high quality almost luminescent.
-This card at right showcases Jake Stahl, manager of the championship team and a hometown favorite.
+A high quality 1912 issue, this series features the World Champion Boston Red Sox, released by The Boston American newspaper as promotional inserts.
+This card showcases Jake Stahl, manager of the championship team.

 From 1909 to 1916, the Max Stein Company issued a series dubbed "Postcards of Noted People."
 Included were several baseball players, team montages and group shots.
 Stein's U.S. Publishing House imprint also issued baseball postcards,